sovan92/HighLevelDesignDocument/UrlShortner.md

 - At this point this is useless.
 (Doing math for the sake of doing math is useless. ), so we will do math when we take a decision.

 ## Core Entities
 - This is the entities we store in the database and will pass into the system .
 I don't want to work on the full scale data model yet.
+- Full URL
+- Short URL
+- Now the URL is so small of a problem that we can provide data model here.

+## API EndPoint

+POST /urls
+{
+      originalUrl: String
+      customAlias: String
+      expirationTime: time
+}